 - Flexible rotary systems can navigate through the ductwork’s turns and drops

-- Cleans better than both air reverse balls and air whips
+- Cleans better than both air guns and air whips

-- The brush can wear out over time and needs to be replaced
+- The brush wears out and must be replaced regularly

 How to buy a Portable Vacuum Unit

 A portable vacuum is the most sensible solution for companies that clean small and medium sized HVAC systems.
 It is cheaper and more convenient than a truck-mounted machine.
 It can also get as close to ductwork as possible.